biowdl/RNA-seq/docs/index.md

     preprocessing performed used for variantcalling (`*.markdup.bsqr.bam`).
     This second BAM file should not be used for expression quantification, because splicing events have  been split into separate reads to improve variantcalling.
     It also contains a directory per library.

-    - **&lt;library>**:
-    This directory also contains a directory per readgroup.
+The vcf files for each sample are also here.
-      - **&lt;readgroup>**: Contains QC metrics and preprocessed FastQ files, in case preprocessing was necessary.
+    - **&lt;library--readgroup>**: Contains QC metrics and preprocessed FastQ files, in case preprocessing was necessary.
+Also contains alignment reports for the individual readgroup.
-- **variants**: If variantcalling is enabled, the variant calling results.
 - **lncrna**: contains all the files for detecting long non-coding RNA transcripts
     - **coding-potential**.
 Contains a transcripts.fasta file with transcripts from the  GFF.
 In cpat.tsv these transcripts are rated for their coding potential.
     - **&lt;reference.gtf.d>** Folders where the found transcripts are compared to gtf files from databases.
-- **multiqc**: Contains the multiqc report.
+- **multiqc_report.html**: The multiqc report.

 ## Contact
 <p>